Natsuki Ikezawa

-Natsuki Ikezawa (池澤 夏樹, Ikezawa Natsuki) is a Japanese poet, novelist, essayist and translator.
+Natsuki Ikezawa (池澤 夏樹, Ikezawa Natsuki) is a Japanese poet, novelist, short story writer, essayist and translator.

 He draws upon the relationship between civilization and nature in his writing, among other themes.
 Ikezawa translates a wide variety of writing, from contemporary Greek poetry to modern novels, and translates American literature into the Japanese language.
 He is also the father of voice actress Haruna Ikezawa.

 Since 2011 he has been the editor-in-chief of the literary magazine Bungei.